 For more information, see the PCF Application Security Groups topic.

-All client applications, gfsh, and JMX clients must authenticate as one of these users accounts to access the cluster.
+All client apps, gfsh, and JMX clients must authenticate as one of these user roles to access the cluster.

-You can find more details about these permissions in the Pivotal GemFire Implementing Authorization topic.
+More details about these permissions are in the Pivotal GemFire manual under Implementing Authorization.

 Please provide any bugs, feature requests, or questions to the Pivotal Cloud Foundry Feedback list.